-In this quarry (see p.
-7 for location, Fig. 4), we observed the two facies of the 'Grès à Voltzia' Formation: the 'Grès à meules' and the 'Grès argileux'.
-The facies association of the 'Grès à meules' Member (Fig. 5) is characterized by fine to very fine sandstones with high content of feldspar.
-They forms lenticular bodies (1,5 to 2 m thick) showing the following vertical arrangement, from base to top:
+In this quarry (Fig. IV.5, see p.
+5 location), the two members of the 'Grès à Voltzia' Fm. are exposed: the 'Grès à meules' and the 'Grès argileux'.
+The facies association of the 'Grès à meules' Mb.
+(Fig. IV.6) is characterized by fine to very fine sandstones with high content of feldspar.
+They forms lenticular bodies (1,5 to 3 m thick) showing the following vertical arrangement, from base to top:

-- basal lag with clay clasts which sometimes contains bivalves, - rarely trough cross-bedding of low angle and pluri-metre long wavelength, - parallel lamination, with primary current lineation (upper flow-regime plane beds), - ripple cross lamination, - decantation clays beds.
+- basal intraformational breccia with clay and/or dolomite clasts which sometimes contains bivalves, - parallel lamination, with parting lineation = primary current lineation (upper flow-regime plane beds) (Fig. IV.7), - rarely trough cross-bedding of low angle and plurimetre long wavelength, - ripple cross lamination, - decantation clays beds.

-These facies association could characterize one flooding event.
+Such a facies association could characterize a single flood event.

 The 'Grès argileux' Member is characterized by the same sandstones, but in thinner and wider lenses (overbank splays) separated by thick clay layers deposited on floodplain or in pond with some marine influence.
-Paleocurrent directions for these two members indicate low-sinuosity to straight channels (Durand, 1978) mainly oriented to the NE.
+Paleocurrent directions for these two members indicate low-sinuosity to straight channels respectively (Durand, 1978) mainly oriented to the NE.